-The vehicle onboard tools are located under the floor panel in the luggage compartment.
+The tools and jack are stored under the floor panel in the luggage compartment.

-- Lift the cover of the luggage compartment, by pulling it up with a finger in the fitting. - Take the onboard tools out of the vehicle.
+- Lift the cover of the luggage compartment, by pulling it up with a finger in the fitting. - Remove the tools or jack.

 The tool kit includes: